Service will be provided to you at all city service desks, and whenever possible, in English.

 Advice and guidance is available to young people at the Young People's Information and Guidance point (webpage in Finnish) in the Iso Omena Mall.

-Trapesa is an international meeting place maintained by Filoksenia ry in Kirkkojärvi in Espoon keskus, at Kotikyläntie 5.
-Trapesa provides an advisory service for immigrants Monday to Thursday from 10 to 15.
+Trapesa is an international meeting place maintained by Filoksenia ry in Espoon keskus, in railway station (2nd floor) at Kirkkojärventie 1.
+Trapesa provides an advisory service for immigrants Monday to Friday from 10 am to 4.30 pm.
 No appointment is needed.
 Help is provided in matters including housing and job applications and official matters.
 If needed, interpretation is available in Arabic, Kurdish, Somali and Amharic.

 Information on the Internet